GeorgeKaranikas/Notes/bash_scripting.md

 # Special Variables
 Special variables use the Internal Field Separator (IFS) to identify when an argument ends and the next begins.
 Bash provides various special variables that assist while scripting.
 Some of these variables are:

-- $# 	This variable holds the number of arguments passed to the script.
+- $# 	:This variable holds the number of arguments passed to the script.
-- $@ 	This variable can be used to retrieve the list of command-line arguments.
+- $@ 	:This variable can be used to retrieve the list of command-line arguments.
-- $n 	Each command-line argument can be selectively retrieved using its position.
+- $n 	:Each command-line argument can be selectively retrieved using its position.
 For example, the first argument is found at $1.
-- \$$ 	The process ID of the currently executing process.
+- \$$ 	:The process ID of the currently executing process.
-- $?
-The exit status of the script.
+- $? 	:The exit status of the script.
 This variable is useful to determine a command's success.
 The value 0 represents successful execution, while 1 is a result of a failure.

 # Variables